 An organization’s security posture can and will change over the course of your contract.
 It’s critical that you continuously monitor their security controls over time.

 The trouble is, most organizations don’t continuously monitor into their third-party risk management programs.
-Instead, they perform point-in-time assessments, such as audits or questionnaires, which are typically only snapshots of an organization's security posture.
+Instead, they perform point-in-time assessments, such as a cyber security audit or cyber security risk assessment questionnaires, which are typically only snapshots of an organization's security posture.
 These snapshots can fail to capture risk that can arise over the course of the third-party relationship.

 Indeed, Gartner found that 83% of legal and compliance leaders identified third-party risks after due diligence and before recertification.
 “As third-party relationships change, compliance leaders must ensure risks are mitigated over the course of the relationship.”